Okayama Korakuen Garden's Autumn/Winter Limited Event "Red-Crowned Crane Walk"! Access and Souvenir Information

 Scenes from the walking event

-During the walk, some areas will be closed to traffic, so please follow the instructions of the staff.
-When the time finally comes to start, the cranes will emerge from the crane house into the garden under the guidance of the zookeepers.
+During the walk, some areas will be closed to traffic, so you will need to follow the instructions of the staff.
+When the time finally comes to start, the cranes will emerge from the crane house and into the garden, guided by the zookeepers.

 The moment of flight

-When the zookeepers ran off, imitating the cries of the cranes, the cranes began preparing to fly.
-On this day, they flew multiple times, but apparently there are days when they don't fly at all, depending on the weather and their physical condition.
+As the zookeepers start running, imitating the cries of the cranes, the cranes begin preparing to take flight.
+On this day, they flew multiple times, but apparently there are days when they don't fly at all depending on the weather and their physical condition.

 Garden scenery and red-crowned cranes

-A red-crowned crane flies dynamically overhead.
-Its black and white feathers are very beautiful!
+The red-crowned cranes fly dynamically overhead.
+Their black and white feathers are so beautiful!

-The sight of the red-crowned cranes flying gracefully in front of Enyotei, which was once used as the living room of the feudal lord, is like something out of a Japanese folk tale.
+The sight of red-crowned cranes flying gracefully in front of Enyotei, which was once the living room of the feudal lord, is like something out of a Japanese folk tale.

-The four birds fly together over Sawa-no-ike Pond, the largest pond in the park, so low that you can even see their reflections in the pond.
+The four birds fly together over the park's largest pond, Sawa-no-ike, so low that you can even see their reflections in the pond.

 Collaboration with Okayama Castle

 The most impressive sight is when the red-crowned cranes fly with Okayama Castle in the background.
-The combination of traditional Japanese scenery and the graceful figures of the cranes is a special sight that you won't find anywhere else.
+The combination of traditional Japanese scenery and the graceful figures of the cranes is a special sight that cannot be seen anywhere else.

 Natural appearance

-During the walk, the cranes land on the grass and sometimes peer into the ground in search of insects.
+During their strolls, the cranes land on the grass and sometimes peer into the ground in search of insects.
 You can even see them holding grasshoppers in their mouths, giving you a glimpse into their wild habits.
 With Mt.
-Yuishin in the background, the sight of them spreading their black wings is also impressive.
+Yuishin in the background, their black wings are also impressive.

-After staff members regulate the flow of the animals, they move from one piece of grass to another together with the zookeepers.
+After staff members have regulated the passage, the animals will move from one lawn to another with the zookeepers.

 End of the walk

-After about an hour's walk, the cranes are led back to the crane house by the zookeepers.
+After about an hour of walking, the cranes are led back to the crane house by the zookeepers.
 The way they lift their long legs as they step over the fence is adorable.

-At Kanshatei, located between the main gate and the Tsurusha, various products with a red-crowned crane motif are sold.
+At Kanshatei, located between the main gate and the crane house, various products with a red-crowned crane motif are on sale.

-The original towels and folding fans feature images of red-crowned cranes along with scenery of Okayama Korakuen Garden.
+The original towels and folding fans feature red-crowned cranes along with the scenery of Okayama Korakuen Garden.

 Masking Tape and the famous sweet "Tsuru no Tamago" are also popular.

-"Tsuru no Tamago" is a Japanese-Western fusion sweet with a fluffy marshmallow filled with bean paste.
-The auspicious combination of the white and pale pink "red and white" and "crane" is also appealing.
+"Tsuru no Tamago" is a Japanese-Western fusion sweet made of fluffy marshmallows filled with egg yolk paste.
+The auspicious combination of the white and pale crimson "red and white" and the crane design is also appealing.

 Event Information